Paul Hegarty

-Paul Anthony Hegarty (born 25 July 1954 in Edinburgh) is a Scottish football player and manager.
+Paul Anthony Hegarty (born 25 July 1954) is a Scottish football player and manager.
 He was captain of Dundee United during their most successful era in the 1970s and 1980s, winning the Scottish league championship in 1983 and the Scottish League Cup twice.
 Hegarty won eight full international caps for Scotland.
 He has managed Forfar Athletic, Aberdeen, Dundee United, Livingston and Montrose.

 Playing career

 Hamilton Academical

 Hegarty's senior career began as a striker with Hamilton Accies in 1972.

 Dundee United

 In November 1974, Dundee United manager Jim McLean signed him for a fee of £27,500.
 Two years later, McLean transformed Hegarty's career when he experimented by pairing him with Dave Narey in United's central defence.
 The partnership they forged would be integral to United's successes for over a decade and Hegarty would develop into a top class central defender.
 As club captain, Hegarty led United to their first ever major trophy, the Scottish League Cup in 1979, which they retained the following year.

 In 1982–83, Hegarty was an ever-present as United captured the Scottish League title.
 Hegarty temporarily played as a goalkeeper during a match against Morton that season, after Hamish McAlpine was injured.
 He also featured in many notable victories in European competition, albeit injury restricted his participation in United's run to the 1987 UEFA Cup Final.

 In recognition of his contribution to Dundee United, the club allowed him to leave on a free transfer in January 1990.